jacquelinekazmaier/ECCO/README.md

 - `logs`* is the directory in which TensorBoard files are saved for deep learning models
 - `assets` and `graphics`* are used for the storage of internally generated images and files

-* These repositories will be created as needed when running the code
+\*asterisk These repositories will be created as needed when running the code

 ## Getting started
 This code was built in `Python 3.7`.
 In order to be able to run the code, first install the required packages documented in `requirements.txt` by running the command